[EagerLoad] Which is more useful, leftJoin or with? [N+1 problem]

 $blog= new Blog; $blog->comments();

-You cannot chain query builders together with dynamic properties, but
+You can't chain query builders together with dynamic properties, but

-So it seems better to retrieve it as a related object.
+In that case, it seems better to obtain it as a relation object, right?

-Since the data has been retrieved (in the relations property),
+Since you've retrieved the data (in the `relations` property),

 This

-means that "EagerLoad cannot be used unless the property is dynamic", or in other words,
+means that "EagerLoad cannot be used unless it is a dynamic property,"If you use EagerLoad, it's pointless unless the subsequent processing is also done with dynamic properties!!"in other words,

 So how do you apply conditions, restrictions and searches when retrieving data?!